sara-sabr/ITStrategy/_pages/en/strategy-product-management.md

 This to raise awareness and provide incentives to ESDC Programs that they need to seek sufficient funding for their digital operations (rooted in the [Policy on Results](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=31300))

-Phase 1 of the strategy is a 1.5 year Branch Initiative, salary based, to produce an MVP Framework[^2] and evaluate it against 2 product candidates.
+Phase 1 of the strategy is a 1.5-year Branch Initiative, salary based, to produce an MVP Framework[^2] and evaluate it against 2 product candidates.

 ### Expected Benefits